 In other words, I was suffering from what is known as a glute imbalance where the brunt of the work was being done by a dominant glute.

-As I hopped onto the web to do my research I found out that it is, in fact, a very common problem that affects many people and is something that should be addressed as soon as possible.
+As I hopped onto the web to do my research I found out that it is, in fact, a very common problem that affects many people.

 Having one glute noticeably stronger than the other can cause postural dysfunctions as a result of the asymmetry.

-Hips and knees can be pulled out of alignment increasing the chances of serious injury so you want to make sure you take the steps to balancing out your glute muscles.
+Hips and knees can be pulled out of alignment increasing the chance of serious injury so you want to make sure you take the correct steps to balance out your glute muscles.

 How do you know if you have a Glute Imbalance?